Haggle1996/RevolutionPack/NOTES.md

 - Iron plates can now be made with a carpenter's hammer
 - Vanilla buckets, hoppers, and cauldrons are now made with iron plates and a hammer
 - BC pipes now use a metal plate instead of glass, depending on use (fluid, transport, power)
+- Roguelike dungeons have modern look and feel